xerial/chroniker/README.md

 // SELECT time, close FROM nasdaq WHERE symbol = 'APPL' def appleStock = nasdaq.filter(_.symbol === "APPL").select(_.time, _.close)

-// You can use a raw SQL statement as well: def appleStockSQL = sql"SELECT time, close FROM nasdaq where symbol = 'APPL'"
+// You can use a raw SQL statjement as well: def appleStockSQL = sql"SELECT time, close FROM nasdaq where symbol = 'APPL'"

 // SELECT time, close FROM nasdaq WHERE symbol = 'APPL' LIMIT 10